Where to Eat in Athens Greece

 – Dionysos Zonars Restaurant in Acropolis: Excellent view to Acropolis

 – Acropolis Museum Restaurant: A budget-friendly solution to eating something for lunch while looking at the Acropolis monument.

 – Varoulko Seaside: Right on the seaside of Piraeus, with excellent fish food.

 – Koi Sushi Bar [Apollonos 1, Athina 105 57, Greece, koisushi.gr, +30 21 0321 1099]

 It is a good value for money sushi place with many fans.
 Critics say that this is more like a fast-food sushi place; I guess you have to try for yourself to find out.
 Expect to pay around 20-25 euros per person.
-There is a Koi Sushi bar in the center of Athens and one in Kifisia, which is at the Northern Suburbs of Athens.
+There is a Koi Sushi bar in the center of Athens and one in Kifisia, which is in the Northern Suburbs of Athens.

 – Square Sushi in Kifisia [Deligianni 56, Kifisia 146 71, Greece, squaresushi.gr, +30 21 0808 1881]